The Winterthur Library

 BIOGRAPHICAL STATEMENT

 Benjamin West (1738-1820) was particularly noted for his paintings of historical events and portraits.
-Born in or near Philadelphia, Pennsylvania, West studied with William Williams upon his arrival in Philadelphia in the late 1740s.
+Born near Springfield, Pennsylvania (the house in which he was born is now located on the Swarthmore College campus), West studied with William Williams upon his arrival in Philadelphia in the late 1740s.
 In either 1759 or 1760, West traveled to Italy to study art.
 His works were so well received abroad that he decided to remain in Europe, opening a studio in London as a portrait painter.
 His 1770 work, “Death of Wolfe,” gained the attention of the British royalty and West was soon commissioned by King George to paint several more heroic death scenes.
 His great knowledge of the history of art and literature is apparent in his work, particularly in West’s French romantic style painting, “Death on a Pale Horse,” 1802.

 SCOPE AND CONTENT